CivMC/Civ/README.md

 - [Gradle](https://gradle.org/) Is used as an entrypoint to build all projects in this repository.
 - [Docker](https://www.docker.com/) Is used to containerize any deployed services, and provide a somewhat consistent development environment.
-- [Ansible](https://www.ansible.com/) Is used to configure the target machines and for final deployment
+- [pyinfra](https://pyinfra.com/) is used by the deployment project to configure target machines and deploy services.

 ## Developing Locally